 If you have a blank canvas it can be difficult to know where to start, equally if you have a mature business it can be difficult to decide how and where to integrate new stock.
 We’ve researched the defining visual merchandising techniques and pulled together our top tips on visual merchandising.

 1. Be timely

-Update your displays regularly, use national holidays to guide your main displays, but make sure you keep your secondary displays current as well.
-If you’ve got new stock, show it off, if you need to make space remove older displays starting with products ranges that are well established.
+Update your displays regularly, and use national holidays to guide your main displays, but make sure you keep your secondary displays current as well.
+If you’ve got new stock, show it off, if you need to make space remove older displays starting with product ranges that are well established.

 There’s a whole host of products available to make keeping your display current easy, tailors dummies and shop mannequins are perfect, with a quick clothing change immediately refreshing your display.

 Props such as paper carrier bags are also really easy to change and use again in a different display.

 Lighting can be used successfully both inside your store and in your shop window displays to encourage customers to focus on the items you want to draw the most attention to.

 If you’ve created an eye-catching window display, but the item you really want to push is melting into the background, use lighting to pick it out.